-Participant: Any athlete or non-athlete participant who participates in any tryouts, practices, drills, instructional sessions, competitions, camps, clinics, tournaments, or non-sport outings including travel, lodging, and health or medical treatment sponsored by the league.
+Participant: Any athlete or non-athlete participant who participates in any tryouts, practices, drills, instructional sessions, competitions, camps, clinics, tournaments, or non-sport outings including travel, lodging, and health or medical treatment sponsored by the organization.

 Child, Children, Minor, and Youth: Anyone under the age of 18.
-These terms are used interchangeably throughout this Plan.
+These terms are used interchangeably throughout this program.

-Manager or Coach: Any adult who has or shares the responsibility for instructing, teaching, schooling, training, or advising athletes of the league.
+Coach: Any adult who has or shares the responsibility for instructing, teaching, schooling, training, or advising athletes of the organization.